link1905/system-design-101/content/docs/data-persistence/nosql-database.md

 ## Column-Family Store

 A **Column-Family (CF)** store organizes data by grouping related columns together.
-Each data row is represented as a set of columns—called a **column family**—rather than adhering to a fixed table-wide schema.
+Each data row is represented as a set of columns, called a **column family**.

 Let’s clarify the concept with a comparison.

 In {{< term sql >}}, data is stored row-by-row according to a strict schema.
-To access the `GPA` of a student, we need to refer to the value at the third column within the row:
+To access the `GPA` of a student, we need to refer to the value at the **third column** within the row:

 ```md
 student1, Steve, 3.5, England
 student2, NULL, 3, Vietnam
 ```

 In contrast, a **Column-Family Store** treats each row as a flexible map of key-value pairs.
-Fields (column names) are explicitly stored with each row:
+Column names are explicitly stored with each row:

 ```yaml
 row-1: